Restaurants and bars may be open (albeit until 10:30pm), but not all of us are ready to head out and join the crowds.

 Given the times, it’s good to make sure you’re well-stocked on spirits because — let’s face it — your home bar is going to be there for you 24/7.
 When you need a drink to ponder life with at wee hours in the morning.
 When you need a little something to buck you up or calm you down.

 In these cases, we can’t think of anything better than some damn good whisky to drink neat, on the rocks, or in a cocktail.
-So here’s a list of online liquor stores that will deliver a good bottle or three to your door, whether you’re into scotch, rye, bourbon, or whiskey.
+So here’s a list of whisky delivery services in Singapore that will deliver a good bottle or three to your door, whether you’re into scotch, rye, bourbon, or whiskey.

 The big names are all here: Glenfiddich, Johnnie Walker, Laphroaig, Macallan, Yamazaki, Balvenie, Lagavulin, Talisker, Ballantine’s, The Singleton, Highland Park, Glenmorangie, Glenlivet, Bruichladdich, Auchentoshan… You get the drift.
 And the more you spend, the more you get out of its loyalty programme: 2,000 points earned get you the ‘Connoisseur’ status, where you’ll be privy to special deals, rebates, and access to exclusive events.
 There’s also a Luxe Collection tab that houses bottles from The Dalmore Constellation series if you’re looking to splurge.